Woe's Hollow

 "Woe's Hollow" is the fourth episode of the second season of the American science fiction psychological thriller television series Severance.
 It is the 13th overall episode of the series and was written by supervising producer Anna Ouyang Moench and directed by executive producer Ben Stiller.
 It was released on Apple TV+ on February 6, 2025.

 The series follows employees of Lumon Industries, a biotechnology corporation that uses a medical procedure called "severance" to separate the memories of their employees: at work, Lumon employees, called "innies", can't remember anything outside of work.
 Outside work, Lumon employees, called "outies", can't remember anything about work.
 As a result, innies and outies experience two different lives, with distinct personalities and agendas.
-In the episode, the MDR team find themselves on an outdoor retreat at the eponymous Woe's Hollow.
+In the episode, the MDR team find themselves on an outdoor retreat at the titular Woe's Hollow.

 The episode received widespread critical acclaim, with critics praising the episode's uniqueness, performances (particularly by John Turturro and Britt Lower), direction, and climax.
 Turturro submitted the episode to support his Emmy nomination for Outstanding Supporting Actor in a Drama Series.

 Plot

 The MDR team awakens outdoors in the snowy wilderness.
-They find a television at the edge of a mountain containing a recorded video of Milchick, who explains they are in the Dieter Eagan National Forest as part of a two-day "Outdoor Retreat and Team-Building Occurrence" (ORTBO) that their outies authorized.
+They find a television at the edge of a mountain containing a recorded video of Milchick (Tramell Tillman), who explains they are in the Dieter Eagan National Forest as part of a two-day "Outdoor Retreat and Team-Building Occurrence" (ORTBO) that their outies authorized.
 The team is told that Lumon founder Kier Eagan wrote a fourth appendix to the Lumon handbook shortly before he died; they are to find the volume inside a grotto known as Scissor Cave, where Kier is said to have first tamed the Four Tempers.
 (Note: As described in "In Perpetuity", the Four Tempers consist of Woe, Frolic, Dread and Malice, and were believed by Kier to make up every human soul.)

 The four traverse the woods in search of Scissor Cave, guided by strange doppelgängers of themselves that appear in the distance.
 They eventually find the cave with the appendix inside; the text reveals that Kier had a twin brother named Dieter, with whom he lived in the woods.
-Dylan deduces that the doppelgängers are the innies' own "twins."
+Dylan (Zach Cherry) deduces that the doppelgängers are the innies' own "twins."
 They find a map in the appendix leading them to an area called Woe's Hollow and realize they are to retrace the Eagan brothers' footsteps.

-As the four make their way towards Woe's Hollow, Irving warns Mark not to trust Helly, finding her story about her whereabouts during the overtime contingency (Note: As seen in "Hello, Ms. Cobel".) to be suspicious, but Mark dismisses his concerns.
+As the four make their way towards Woe's Hollow, Irving (John Turturro) warns Mark (Adam Scott) not to trust Helly (Britt Lower), finding her story about her whereabouts during the overtime contingency (Note: As seen in "Hello, Ms. Cobel".) to be suspicious, but Mark dismisses his concerns.
 The group finds the carcass of a seal in a river; Irving suggests eating it, but the others decline.
 The four eventually reach Woe's Hollow, a waterfall, where Milchick awaits them.
-He guides them to a campsite that he and Miss Huang have set up for them.
+He guides them to a campsite that he and Miss Huang (Sarah Bock) have set up for them.